MileHacker Logo

 Catemaco

 A large, mystical lake within the Los Tuxtlas region, known for its spiritual healers ("brujos"), local islands inhabited by spider monkeys, and dense, surrounding rainforest.
-Boat tours explore the large lake and its islands.
+Boat tours explore the lake and its islands.

 Eyipantla Transport & Time

 This waterfall sits within a longer day trip to the Los Tuxtlas Biosphere Reserve, roughly a 2.5-3 hour drive south from Veracruz.
-Best visited with a guided excursion or a private car, as how to get to public transport is indirect.
+Best visited with a guided trip or a private car, as how to get to public transport is indirect.

 Visit Details